sttk/fav-prop.enum-own-props/README.md

 ### <u>enumOwnProps(obj) : Array</u>

-List own enumerable properties of the given object.
+Lists enumerable own property content objects of the given object.

-This function returns the same result of `Object.keys(obj)`, but returns an empty array if *obj* is nullish.

-***NOTE:*** *The behavior of `Object.keys` is different between before and after of Node.js v0.12 when the argument is not an object.*
+A property content object is a plain object having `key` and `value` properties, and the values of `key` and `value` are same with the first and second elements of each entry of `Object.entries(obj)`'s result array.

 #### Parameter: